nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user provided extra parameter(s) in command format.
+The user provides an invalid number of parameters.

     * 1a1.
-HireMe shows an error message.
+HireMe shows an error message

       Use case ends.

 <br></br>
 **System**: HireMe application

-**Use Case: UC09 - Summarise all internship applications**
+**Use Case: UC07 - Summarise all internship applications**

 **Actor**: User